pretix/pretix-docs/docs/topics/event-series.md

 This article explains the difference between a singular event and an event series, helps you decide which one to choose, and tells you how to set up an event series.
 An event series allows you to create multiple dates that are all part of the event series.
 You should create an event series if you are offering the same experience more than once at several different times.
-In all other cases, creating a singular event should suffice.
+In all other cases, creating singular events should suffice.

 ## Prerequisites